Craving the outdoors on your New Zealand North Island road trip? Be sure to pack your schedule with some of the best things to do in Taupo!

 Don’t let the modern-day serenity of the beautiful Lake Taupo mislead you.
 This great lake was formed some 22,600 years ago during the eruption of a super-volcano.
 The caldera stretches over a massive 616 square kilometres—the size of a small country!
 After the eruption, it soon filled with water to become the largest lake in New Zealand.

 The best way to experience Lake Taupo is by boat.
-Hire your own motorboat or sailboat from the Taupo harbour, or hop onto on of the many boat tours to get from place to place.
+Hire your own motorboat or sailboat from the Taupo harbour, or hop onto one of the many boat tours to get from place to place.

 Cruising on the water, you’ll see the lake from a whole new perspective.
 (And you’ll get to see the famous Maori rock carvings at Mine Bay.
 More about that later.)

 If you love fishing, be sure to add a fishing trip to your Taupo travel plans.
-The waters of Lake Taupo teem with fresh water trout.
+The waters of Lake Taupo teem with freshwater trout.
 In fact, the town of Turangi, located on the banks of the lake, has more trout than anywhere else in the world!

 The forests on the banks of Lake Taupo also hide some of the best hikes & walks in Taupo.
 Venturing beyond the lake’s shorelines presents hikers and bikers with a fantastic opportunity to commune with nature.